evidentlyai/evidently/docs/book/support/migration.md

 data_drift_report
 ```

-If you want to keep non-aggregated visualization from the earlier Evidently version, set the [corresponding "agg_data" parmeter to False](../customization/report-data-aggregation.md).
+If you want to keep non-aggregated visualization from the earlier Evidently version, set the [corresponding "raw_data" parmeter to False](../customization/report-data-aggregation.md).

 To get what was previously as JSON profile (and has now been improved and re-worked!), simply get the Report output as JSON: